A Combinatorial Structure for Many Hierarchically Hyperbolic Spaces: Mapping class groups are combinatorial HHS

 \subsubsection{The new index set.}

-\begin{defn}[Block] A \emph{block} is (the isotopy class of) a subsurface of one of the following types: \begin{enumerate}[(a)] \item a closed annulus which does not bound a disk or a single puncture; \item a connected, non-annular subsurface of complexity at least $1$, with some (possibly none) of its boundary components included. \end{enumerate} The \emph{included boundary} of a block $U$ of type \eqref{block_other} is the set of curves in its topological boundary (relative to $S$) which belong to $U$.
+\begin{defn}[Block] A \emph{block} is (the isotopy class of) a subsurface of one of the following types: \begin{enumerate}[label=(\alph*)] \item a closed annulus which does not bound a disk or a single puncture; \item a connected, non-annular subsurface of complexity at least $1$, with some (possibly none) of its boundary components included. \end{enumerate} The \emph{included boundary} of a block $U$ of type~\ref{block_other} is the set of curves in its topological boundary (relative to $S$) which belong to $U$.
 With a slight abuse of notation, we say that the included boundary of an annulus is its core curve. \end{defn}

-Let nesting between blocks correspond to containment (up to isotopy), with the convention that, if $\gamma$ is a curve in the topological boundary of a block $U$, then $\gamma\nest U$ if and only if $\gamma$ belongs to the included boundary of $U$.
-Moreover, let $\orth$ be disjointness of blocks (up to isotopy), but with the convention that: \begin{itemize} \item if $\gamma$ is a curve in the topological boundary of $U$, then $\gamma\orth U$ if and only if $\gamma$ does not belong to the included boundary of $U$; \item if $U$ and $V$ are blocks of type \eqref{block_other}, and they share a component of the included boundary, then they are not orthogonal. \end{itemize} This way, nesting and orthogonality are mutually exclusive, meaning that if two blocks are orthogonal then they are not $\nest$-related.
+Given two blocks $U$ and $V$, we say $U\nest V$ if $U$ can be isotoped inside $V$, and every included boundary component of $U$ which is homotopic to a component of the topological boundary of $V$ is also contained in the included boundary of $V$.
+Moreover, let $\orth$ be disjointness of blocks (up to isotopy), but with the convention that: \begin{itemize} \item if $\gamma$ is a curve in the topological boundary of $U$, then $\gamma\orth U$ if and only if $\gamma$ does not belong to the included boundary of $U$; \item if $U$ and $V$ are blocks of type~\ref{block_other}, and they share a component of the included boundary, then they are not orthogonal. \end{itemize} This way, nesting and orthogonality are mutually exclusive, meaning that if two blocks are orthogonal then they are not $\nest$-related.

-\begin{defn}[Admissible collection] A collection of pairwise orthogonal blocks $U_1,\ldots, U_k$ is \emph{admissible} if, whenever two blocks $U_i$ and $U_j$ (which might coincide) have two topological boundary components which are isotopic, then none of these components belongs to the included boundary of the respective block. \end{defn} See Figure \ref{fig:bad_blocks} to understand the forbidden cases.
+\begin{defn}[Admissible collection] A collection of pairwise orthogonal blocks $U_1,\ldots, U_k$ is \emph{admissible} if, whenever two blocks $U_i$ and $U_j$ (which might coincide) have two topological boundary components which are isotopic (and are distinct if $U_i=U_j$), then none of these components belongs to the included boundary of the respective block.
+See Figure~\ref{fig:bad_blocks} to understand the forbidden cases. \end{defn}

 Let $\frakS'$ be the set of all admissible collections of blocks, which we see as subsurfaces of $S$ (up to isotopy).
 Extend nesting and orthogonality to $\frakS'$, with the same conventions about boundary curves.
-Note that $\nest$-minimal elements of $\frakS'$ are exactly annuli of type \eqref{block_annulus}.
+Note that $\nest$-minimal elements of $\frakS'$ are exactly annuli of type~\ref{block_annulus}.